 As there are no slides in Prezi, Paths determine the presentation order of your information.
 It contributes to the transition of one info to another.
 There are no set Paths, so it is highly flexible and editable.

-- First enter Edit mode.
+- Enter Edit mode.
 Click Edit Path on your left sidebar.

-- Now click on the objects in the order you want them to appear.
+- Click on the objects in the order you want them to appear.
 You can also choose to drag items you want based on your order.

 - If at any time you want to delete something from your Path, simply hover over the object until an X icon appears.
 Clicking on it will remove it from the Path.